tyler-vs/tyler-vs.github.io/about.md

 title: About
 ---

 Hi, my name is Tyler Van Schaick.
-I'm a support developer at [We Are Underground](https://weareunderground.com) where I assist merchants who are using our Shopify themes and dabble in Shopify theme development.
-I have been a support developer since November 2019 and a front end developer before then.
+I'm a support developer at [We Are Underground](https://weareunderground.com) where I assist merchants who are using our Shopify themes and I also dabble in Shopify theme development.
+I have been a support developer since November 2019 and a front-end developer before then.

 I use this site as a portfolio site and occasionally make blog posts related to front-end development, personal musings and Shopify tips and tricks that I come across.